1. Key Characteristics

 5. Where to Adopt One?

-Purebred dogs end up in shelters and rescues every day, so start your search with those resources or check our adoptable dog search.
-If you locate one through a breeder, make sure the breeder is legitimate.
+Purebred dogs end up in shelters and rescues every day, so start your search with those resources or check Petful’s adoptable dog search.
+If you find one through a breeder, make sure the breeder is legitimate.

 Breeders should also be able to provide health clearances for the parents’ hips and eyes.